Are there any prerequisites for applying for admission into the Graduate Certificate for Collaborative Governance program?

 - Up to three credits or one graduate level course may be substituted for one of these courses with the approval of the program director.
 Transfer units must have been taken within a 7 year period of your date of graduation from the University of Arizona.

 Can current UA students take advantage of these courses or the program?

 - Currently enrolled UA graduate students can enroll in the individual courses offered for the Collaborative Governance Certificate program with permission of the instructor.
 If you choose later to apply for the certificate, these courses would count towards the 12 credit hour requirement.
 And you would receive credit for any previously completed elective courses qualifying towards the certificate.
-To apply you will need to fill out an online application on the Grad App system, you will not be charged for adding the certificate to a current master's or PhD program.

 How do I apply to the Certificate program as an MPA student?

 - There is a Collaborative Governance Concentration available for MPA students that requires a minimum of 9 credit hours (PA 620A, PA 622A, and a skills course).
 Students who also wish to earn the Certificate must take an additional on line course, PA 624A–Collaborative Tools (online) to complete the 12 credit hour certificate requirement.

 - In some instances other courses may be substituted for PA 624A with the approval of the program director.

 - To be awarded the certificate, you must apply online at the Graduate College for admission to the certificate program.
 There is no charge for current graduate level students to add the certificate to a current program or need to resubmit original transcripts.

 How do I register for the courses if I am a current student?

 - Through the GradPath system: https://grad.arizona.edu/admissions/procedures/apply-now